Mellon Curricular Transformation Grants

-With funding from the Andrew W. Mellon Foundation, Bates is launching a program to support academic units in the humanities, humanistic social sciences, and related interdisciplinary programs as they think about how their courses and majors reflect a commitment to equity1 and inclusion2 as defining elements of an excellent liberal arts education.
+With funding from the Andrew W. Mellon Foundation, Bates is supporting academic units in the humanities, humanistic social sciences, and related interdisciplinary programs as they think about how their courses and majors reflect a commitment to equity1 and inclusion2 as defining elements of an excellent liberal arts education.
 By supporting the careful evaluation and redesign of curricula, instructional methods, and academic requirements, this grant allows for the transformation of our curriculum and pedagogical approaches so that they are better aligned with our institutional values and goals around equity and inclusion.

 - Proposing a Curricular Transformation Plan

 An ad hoc faculty committee, the Mellon committee, oversees the curricular transformation work in collaboration with the Dean of the Faculty’s Office.

 Foundational Dialogues: Through foundational dialogues, departments and programs will interrogate issues of race, power, privilege, white supremacy, and colonialism as they relate to the academic unit’s curricula and pedagogies.
 These engagements will involve at least a day’s worth of work (8 hours) for departments and programs with a disciplinary expert while addressing one or more of the following topics, according to the needs of the unit: